-FTC guidelines for jewelry retailers state that any seller-stated color or clarity grade must be within 1 grade of what it is appraised at by a qualified independent appraiser.
+FTC guidelines for jewelry retailers state that any seller-stated color or clarity grade must be within 1 grade of what it is appraised at by a.
 This means that if you purchase a diamond that the seller represents as G / VS2, and it later appraises as H / SI1, you have no legal recourse with the jeweler.
 Unfortunately, this leeway encourages jewelers to inflate their grades; a jeweler who is confident he has a G color diamond is free to represent it as an F.

 If you have doubts about the color grade you are given on a diamond, ask the jeweler if you can compare it to his in-house master color set.
 A master color set is a standardized set of cubic zirconia stones showing the various color grades.
 By holding your diamond up to the master set, you should be able to see where it fits on the GIA color spectrum.